osg-htc/all-hands/docs/2022/schedule-in-person.md

 **Monday, March 14**

-*   Speak with the Reasearchers - Q & A Hybrid (Both In-Person and Virtual)  3:30 - 5 pm
+*   Speak with the Researchers - Q & A Hybrid (Both In-Person and Virtual)  3:30 - 5 pm
 *   Team Hackathon (Hybrid) 3:30 - 5 pm

 **Tuesday, March 15**